ZZYW/The-Introspection-Game/README.md

 what is this project specifically about?
 --------------------

-The Introspection Game creates the whold fictional universe by your own body.
+The Introspection Game creates the whole fictional universe by your own body.
 The game starts from a scene that completely resembles the reality room where you are in, then gradually transferring into the fictional world.
 Each object in the universe is actually a manifestation of one of your bio-data.
 We want to create this world that is fictional, non-real, yet so real and so deeply connected to yourself.
 As the player gradually realizes the connection between the strange world and him/herself, he/she would have this so sublime yet so intimate experience.